MicrosoftDocs/visualstudio-docs/docs/ide/talk-to-us.md

 ## I want to make a suggestion about Visual Studio features

-If there's something we can do better, let us know!
+If there's something we can do better, tell us about it!
 In Visual Studio, choose **Help** > **Send Feedback** > **Provide a Suggestion** from the menu bar.
 Next, Visual Studio opens the [Developer Community](https://developercommunity.visualstudio.com) page in your browser, where you can sign in to share your idea.
 For more information, see [Suggest a feature for Visual Studio 2017](suggest-a-feature.md).

 ### Rate this product